-In recent years, power electronics engineershave paid great attention to multilevel inverters as a new kind of power converter.
+In recent years, power electronics engineers have paid great attention to multilevel inverters as a new kind of power converter.
 Most multilevel inverters have an arrangement of switches and capacitor voltage sources.
 By a proper control of the switching devices, these can generate stepped output voltages with low harmonic distortions [1-2].
 These multilevel inverters are widely used in manufacturing factories and acquired public recognition as one of the new power converter fields because they can overcome the disadvantages of traditional inverters.
-Multilevel inverters can be divided into three remarkable topologies: diode clamped, flying capacitors, and cascaded H-bridge cells with separate DC sources [3].
-Now, inverters are static power electronics device which is converts dc input voltage to ac output voltage with the desired magnitude and frequency.
+Practically, inverters are static power electronics device which converts dc input voltage to ac output voltage with the desired magnitude and frequency.
 The output voltage waveforms of ideal inverters should be sinusoidal.
-But in practically it is square-wave or quasi-square-wave [4].
+But it is square-wave or quasisquare-wave [4].
 The multilevel voltage source inverters unique structure allows them to reach medium voltages and high power levels without use of transformers.
 They are especially suited to high voltage vehicle drives where low output voltage total harmonic distortion (THD) and electromagnetic interference (EMI) are needed.
 The general function of multilevel inverter is to synthesize a desired voltage from several levels of dc voltages [5-7].
-Basically, there are three types of multilevel inverter topologies i. e.
-Diode clamped, Flying capacitor and cascaded h-bridge MLI.
-Out of that, the cascaded hbridge MLI topology is beneficial because in that topology the circuit complexity and layout is simple also there are no extra components are required like clamping diode or flying capacitor compare to diode clamped and flying capacitor MLI topology [8-10].
+Basically, there are three types of multilevel inverter topologies i.e. Diode clamped, Flying capacitor and cascaded hbridge MLI.
+Out of that, the cascaded h-bridge MLI topology is beneficial because in that topology the circuit complexity and layout is simple also there are no extra components are required like clamping diode or flying capacitor compare to diode clamped and flying capacitor MLI topology [8-10].
 Essentially, there are four sorts of losses in multilevel inverter, which are: conduction loss, switching loss, OFF state loss and gate loss.
 The OFF state and gate loss are little and typically ignored [11].
 Hence, in this paper only switching and conduction losses are considered through entire analysis.